 Cut the tip of the main stem to remove the top growth.
-Most growers find the 5th node and cut right above it.
+Most growers find the fifth node and cut right above it.
 This ensures that you have enough branches left on the rest of the plant.
-Not to mention, the location means a little less stress for cannabis.
+Not to mention, the location means a little less stress for your cannabis plants.

 Be sure to leave several millimeters of space between where you cut and the lateral branches.
 You have a reduced risk of removing them by accident.
 If you need to top the plant again, cut the third or fourth node.
 When you are done, you can move to the next step.

-Another high-stress technique that some people do is fimming.
-FIM stands for “F**k!
-I missed.”
+Another high-stress technique that some cannabis growers apply to their cannabis crops is fimming.
+FIM stands for "F**k!
+I missed."
 It is a bit like topping, but it is not entirely the same.
 While you increase the number of colas, you would remove new growths instead of trimming between the nodes.

 Growers with a small growing space typically use the method.
 Not every FIM is the same, so results may differ from plant to plant.
-If you choose to FIM, expect a longer vegetative phase as well.
+If you choose to FIM cannabis plants, expect a longer vegetative growth phase as well.

 Advantages of Fimming Weed

 If you have one or two plants, you can benefit greatly from fimming.
 One of the advantages of fimming is the number of colas you can get.
 Several plants can produce four or more new colas.

 The hormones that would have gone to the main stem can go to the secondary branches.
 However, a few growers have noticed how fimming is less effective in reducing stretching.
 Still, the yield makes the process worth it.

 Besides a bigger harvest, the plants are easier to manage after the technique.
 As a result, you can balance them to achieve the best growth possible.
 Cannabis faces less stress, and the recovery time is shorter.
 You can perform fimming multiple times if needed.